skyrmionz/miaw-mcp-server/README.md

 This MCP (Model Context Protocol) server enables ChatGPT to:
 - Start messaging sessions with Salesforce agents
 - Send and receive messages in real-time
-- Handle transfers between AI and human agents
+- Handle transfers between AI chatbots and human agents
+- **Display a live chat widget** when transferred to a human agent
+- **End chat sessions** properly on both sides
+- **Detect when agents end the chat** and notify users
 - Maintain conversation context throughout the handoff

 Perfect for when your ChatGPT assistant needs expert help or encounters questions beyond its scope.